misiektoja/instagram_monitor/README.md

 ### Email notifications

-If you want to get email notifications for different events (new posts & stories, changed followings, bio, changed profile picture) use **-s** parameter (works for both modes):
+If you want to get email notifications for different events (new posts, reels & stories, changed followings, bio, changed profile picture and visibility) use **-s** parameter:

 ```sh
 ./instagram_monitor.py misiek_to_ja -s